EdwardStables/VGA_Driver/README.md

 ## Functionality

-Current commit is an upload of an older implementation, it drives a 1280x1024 VGA display with a block colour, mostly a test to make sure everything works as expected.
+Current commit is an upload of an older implementation, it drives a 1280x1024 VGA display with a block colour and very basic text shapes, mostly a test to make sure everything works as expected.

 ## References